 What are the ingredients in gfJules™ All Purpose Gluten Free Flour?

 There is no need to add additional xanthan gum or other gums to her flour – use as a cup for cup replacement for wheat-based all purpose flours in all your recipes.
-Jules’ flour was voted #1 Certified Gluten Free Flour in the consumer choice 2016 Gluten Free Awards.
+Jules’ flour was voted #1 Certified Gluten Free Flour in the consumer choice 2016 and 2017 Gluten Free Awards.
 We hope you love it as much as others who have come to rely on it for all their gluten free baking!

 Is Jules’ flour non-GMO?